Azure-Samples/qdrant-azure/README.md

 To deploy using the Deploy to Azure button which leverages an ARM template, you need write access on the resources you're deploying and access to all operations on the Microsoft.Resources/deployments resource type.

+This project contains a dev container configuration which can be used for local development.
+To learn more about using a dev container, please review [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers).

 ## Installation

 ### Azure Container Instances